fedorenchik/PlanetVim/docs/GUIDE.md

 - Git SSH: the HTTPS clone URL in the README avoids SSH setup.
 If using SSH, verify the client actually offers the fingerprint registered in GitHub.
 A connection closing before authentication and `Permission denied (publickey)` are different failures.

 For a bug report, include `:PlanetVersion`, GVim's `:version`, OS, the selected action, minimal reproduction, and relevant Doctor/output lines.
 Remove usernames, private paths, repository URLs, tokens, and environment values before sharing a report.

+## File recovery and buffer settings

+File → Recovery finds swap files in Vim's `directory` setting.
+Recover opens a separate tab and refuses swaps owned by a running local Vim.
+Compare with Disk shows the saved file beside the recovered text.
+Save Recovered Copy requires a new filename.
+Recovery retains the swap; remove it yourself only after checking and saving the recovered text.
+Reload from Disk uses Vim's save/discard/cancel prompt for unsaved changes.

+File → Encoding separates **Reopen As** (decode the existing file again) from **Encoding for Next Save** (encode the current text on the next explicit write).
+BOM and Settings → Buffer newline/indentation/filetype controls affect the current buffer.
+Show Whitespace and scrolling controls affect the current window.

+Edit → Insert Special Character offers digraphs, Unicode code points, literal keys, and expression results.
+In Insert mode it retains the insertion point;
+in Visual/Select mode it replaces the selection.
+Canceling inserts nothing.
+Settings → Input Language chooses an installed Vim keymap or the operating system keyboard.
+Spelling → Choose Spelling Language lists installed dictionaries.
+See the [completion guide](COMPLETION.md) for native completion examples.